 Norman Greenbaum interview

-2. What was the scene in your town and at what moment did you decide to move to Los Angeles?
-There you formed a band called Dr. West’s Medicine Show & Junk Band.
-Were you perhaps in any other bands before that?
-Any releases?
+What was the scene in your town?
+You moved to Los Angeles and formed Dr. West’s Medicine Show & Junk Band.
+Were you in any other bands?

 My town had no scene.
 I was going to Boston University, playing music around town and decided I would rather be a musician than scholar.
 I had friends who had moved to Hollywood and I left school and moved there, enamored by the weather, Beach Boys and the music business.
 It was there that I started to make friends connected to the music business and other musicians and when I said I wanted to start a modern jug band, I started Dr. West’s Medicine Show & Junk Band with Bonnie Wallach, Evan Engber & Jack Carrington.
 Because we were an oddity, we got noticed immediately, were asked to do auditions and were signed to a contract where we made our first record, The Eggplant That Ate Chicago.

-3. Why did you decide to form a jug band?
-Why did you choose such name?
+Why did you decide to form a jug band?

 I like the humor in jug band music, it fit my offbeat style of writing, gave me the opportunity to schmaltz it up on stage and while it entertained the audience, it entertained me.
 The name just came to us.
 No big story there, although some of the instruments Evan played were junk, like car fenders.

-4. The Eggplant That Ate Chicago is title of the album you released back in 1967.
-It was released on Go-Go Records.
+The Eggplant That Ate Chicago was released in 1967 on Go-Go Records.
 What are some of the strongest memories from producing and recording this LP?

 Being that it was the first time in a recording studio for all of us, it was exciting.
 We did what we did, the album was recorded and released, nothing that memorable except the songs and the album cover, as people know, we painted our faces for performances, never the same 2 nights in a row and I think we were the first band to do that, long before Kiss.
 So, we did a psychedelic cover, faces all done up behind us a light show screen, as we used a small light show in the act and were one of the first to do that.
 We were a psychedelic jug band, first of it’s kind.
 We were very interesting.
 Non conformists in an about to start era of such, free form music, light shows, psychedelic art, flower power, flower children, be ins, concerts in the park.
 What an amazing time.